 Medford High School

 Since 2013–2014, the MFA has worked with students at Medford High School to train as student docents to give tours of the MFA's art collection to their peers.
 Read more about the student docent program in the December 10, 2015 edition of the Medford Transcript.

 The Noble and Greenough School in Dedham, a non-sectarian school serving grades 7–12, has partnered with the MFA since the 2014-2015 school year.
 Students and teachers have unlimited access for guided and self-guided tours and faculty have participated in professional development aimed at helping teachers to make use of the MFA and its collections in their curriculum.

 Quincy/North Quincy High Schools

-Started in 1990 by a History/Social Studies teacher at Quincy High School, this program brings together students from these two rival high schools to learn together about art, art history, research, and presentation skills.
-Students must apply and make a three-year commitment to the highly selective Student Docent Program.
-Through the program, students visit the MFA four times each year to train as docents (content and performance skills) and ultimately give tours to classmates from their schools.
-They become high-profile members of their school communities.
-This highly successful program was honored with the MFA’s Community Partnership Award in the fall of 2009.
+Started in 1990 by a History/Social Studies teacher at Quincy High School, this program brings together students from Quincy's two public high schools to learn together about art, art history, research, and presentation skills.
+Students apply to the three-year Student Docent Program.
+Through the program, students visit the MFA to train as docents (content and performance skills) and give tours to classmates from their schools.
+This successful program was honored with the MFA’s Community Partnership Award in the fall of 2009.

 The Walnut Hill School for the Arts, the only independent arts high school on the East coast, partners with the MFA for multiple visits and access to the Museum and its resources to complement the arts-focused curriculum of the school.